PUNTA ARENAS SATELLITE STATION

 The Punta Arenas Satellite Station was established in 2012 near the city of Punta Arenas, Chile, which is located at the South tip of the South American continent (latitude 53°S.).

 The Punta Arenas Satellite Station is located 28 km North of the main city and is accessible via a main paved road throughout all the year.
-When this station is used in combination with SSC's Dongara and Yatharagga stations in Australia, unmatched coverage opportunities are available for polar orbiting missions.
+When this station is used in combination with SSC's WASC in Australia, unmatched coverage opportunities are available for polar orbiting missions.

 - 52°56' South